 If you’re thinking about hiring a planner, they’re good to have early on in the process to get your thoughts together.
 I know looking at my own Pinterest boards, that I like a lot of things and my thoughts are all over the place.
 They can help hone in your style and aesthetic that you are looking for.
 Planners will help you with ALL your other vendors!
 Even if you do not want a full-time planner, I highly suggest hiring a day-of coordinator so that you don’t have to keep your own day on track and your maid of honour can enjoy the day as well!

 You may also not be aware, photographers book up early and quickly for the following year.
 It seems even MORE so lately!!
 Brides are prepping their weddings further and further in advance.
 Some photographers have booking caps, such as not booking more than one year in advance.
 But many photographers are not as strict and will accept bookings about a year to a year-and-a-half (sometimes two!!) in advance.
+I’ve booked weddings up to 30 months in advance!!
 It’s not uncommon for me to start booking summer weddings for the following year in early January, so my best advice to you is to reach out and inquire with photographers as soon as you’ve booked your venue, especially if they are popular in your area.

 Even now, I find that brides often don’t see the need for a videographer.
 For a while, as a photographer, I pondered this decision as well; I thought all I needed were the photographs, but after watching several videos, I fell in love with hearing couples read letters to each other the morning of, the live reactions, the vows.
 More people are starting to realize this and videographers are becoming more popular and are booking much sooner in advance as well.
 If hiring a videographer is in your budget, some of my favourite videographers that match my style in Ottawa are Matt & Kat Films, Bryan Jones Videography & Rowland Films.